(760) 443-7241

 Today

-Appointments are generally scheduled between 11am and 4pm Monday through Friday.
+Appointments are generally scheduled between 11am and 2pm Tuesday through Thursday.
 If you require a veterinary visit outside those times, just call, text or email us so that we may accommodate you.

 ZenCat serves the following communities: Escondido, San Marcos, Rancho Bernardo, Rancho Penasquitos, 4S Ranch, Del Sur, Vista, Oceanside, Carlsbad, Encinitas, Solana Beach, Rancho Santa Fe, Fairbanks Ranch, Del Mar, La Jolla, San Diego, Fallbrook, Bonsall, and Valley Center.